My 600-lb Life: Spin-offs

-Failed lawsuits
+Lawsuits

 In 2018, several news outlets reported that several former patients of Dr. Nowzaradan who appeared on the series, as well as the family of one patient, L.B.
 Bonner, who died by suicide, had brought suits against the show's production company, Megalomedia, alleging negligence and claiming that the company failed to cover medical costs.
 Plaintiff Destinee LaShaee, the first transgender participant to appear on the show, sued the show after claiming it did not provide the mental health treatments it promised.
 She died on February 8, 2022, after posting messages on social media "indicative of her depression and possibly suicidal thoughts."

 A total of ten lawsuits were filed, which were later consolidated into a single proceeding on May 20, 2020.
 Megalomedia requested summary judgment, which was denied via the judge not ruling on its motion within the time required under Texas law.
 Megalomedia then appealed its motion to the appellate court.

 On April 14, 2022, all ten of the lawsuits were dismissed by the 13th Appellate Court of Texas.